JSS95/dawiq/doc/source/user-guide/multi-dcls.rst

 -------------------

 Now we define a delegate for ``myWidget`` and ``model`` to update the data.
-Caution must be made to prevent the model from being updated multiple times.
+Caution should be made to prevent the model from being updated multiple times.

 .. code-block:: python